swiftlang/swift-evolution/proposals/0279-multiple-trailing-closures.md

 }
 ```

-Since new type-checking rule dictates a backwards scan starting for the last (labeled) trailing closure before attempting to match an unlabeled argument, this call is equivalent to a following "old" syntax:
+Since the new type-checking rule dictates a backwards scan starting for the last (labeled) trailing closure before attempting to match an unlabeled argument, this call is equivalent to a following "old" syntax:

 ```swift
 foo(b: { 42 }, c: { ... })